Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Conclusion and outlook

 \section{Conclusion and outlook}

-We introduced the notion of \emph{global} Curveball trades simplifying the algorithmic treatment of dependencies and showed that the underlying Markov chain converges to a uniform distribution.
+We applied \emph{global} Curveball trades to undirected graphs simplifying the algorithmic treatment of dependencies and showed that the underlying Markov chain converges to a uniform distribution.
 Experimental results show that global trades yield an improved quality compared to a sequence of uniform trades of the same size.

 We presented \imcb{} and \emcb{}, the first efficient algorithms for Simple Undirected Curveball algorithms; they are optimised for internal and external memory respectively.
 Our I/O-efficient parallel algorithm \empgcb{} exploits the properties of global trades and executes a super step $14.3$ times faster than the state-of-the-art edge switching algorithm \emes{}; for \imcb{} we demonstrate speed-ups of up to $6.3$ (in a conservative comparison the speed-ups should be halved to account for the differences in mixing times of the underlying Markov chains).
 The implementations of all three algorithms are freely available and are in the process of being incorporated into \emlfr{} and considered for NetworKit.